computations/lagrange-ng/README.md

 - `datafile`: Path to the matrix in either PHYLIP or FASTA format.
 In both cases, leading zeros are significant, I.E. `0011` is not the same as `11`.
 - `areanames`: A space separated list of region names, which will be used for reference in the output.
 Required.
 - `states`: Compute the ancestral states after fitting model parameters.
+When this is set, the best ancestral node states will be written to the file `<prefix>.states.tre` as inner node labels.
 - `splits`: Compute ancestral splits after fitting model parameters.
+When this option is set, the best ancestral split _conditioned on the best ancestral state_ will be written to the file `<prefix>.splits.tre`.
+Splits are given as node labels on inner nodes, in the form `<left range> | <right range>`, and the range is given as a list of area names with underscores (`_`) between each region.
 - `workers`: Number of workers to use for execution.
 The optimal number of workers depends on both the size of the phylogeny, and the number of regions in the matrix.
 However, except for small problems (low number of regions and a small phylogeny), setting the number of workers to the number of available physical cores will give good results.